Rollbit vs Stake

 This is where a trust-first comparison page separates itself from generic affiliate content.

-Because once real money is involved, the real question is never just who looks better at signup.
+Once real money is involved, the real question is never just who looks better at signup.

 It is: